Neurs12/Neurs12/README.md

 - 👨‍💻 Main language is Python, but also learning C/C++, Node.js, HTML/CSS/JS.

-- 🎮 Play games, but I don't like FPS games.
+- 🎮 I play games, my favourite one is Minecraft, and I don't like FPS games.

 - 🧠 Being dumb all the time.